Michigan Juvenile Lawyers

 Juvenile crimes can severely impact a child’s life…. this much you know.
 The juvenile justice process, from the initial charging of your child with a juvenile criminal offense to the final disposition, is substantially different than the adult criminal justice system.
 It is vitally important to retain a knowledgeable juvenile criminal defense lawyer from the very beginning.
 Who you choose to represent your son and daughter can affect every step of the winding road ahead.
 To give your child the very best chance of a positive outcome, Jeffrey Buehner, Michigan juvenile crime lawyer, is ready to take on your case.
 Your best interests are preserved in our capable hands.
 Before you do anything else, call Juvenile Criminal Defense Lawyer Jeffrey Buehner.

-The Right Michigan Juvenile Criminal Defense Lawyer for Your Case
+The Right Michigan Juvenile Lawyers for Your Case

 No matter how independent, capable, and mature your child might appear in your eyes, in the view of Michigan courts of law, until they are 17 years old, they are a minor.
 In Livonia, Birmingham, Sterling Heights, Howell, and beyond – your child is still just that, a child.
 And that means that until they are 17, parent involvement in a juvenile criminal defense case is of the utmost importance.
 We encourage every parent who finds themself in the position of dealing with the unfortunate instance of juvenile criminal charges to reach out to our offices for straightforward, sound legal guidance.
 Call (248) 865-9640 or fill out our Free Consultation form now.
 We’re ready to help win your Michigan juvenile criminal case.